natelistrom/natelistrom.github.io/_posts/2022-05-25-pae-content-4.md

 ---

+I'm doing research for a book about story.
+[I'm posting summaries of my notes as I go.]({% post_url 2022-03-21-public-research %}) This forces me to ["work with the garage door up."](https://notes.andymatuschak.org/Work_with_the_garage_door_up) In this post, I continue exploring research on [peak aesthetic experiences]({% post_url 2022-03-29-pae-definitions %}).

+---

-What causes [peak aesthetic experiences]()?
+What causes [peak aesthetic experiences]({% post_url 2022-03-29-pae-definitions %})?
 In earlier posts, I talked about some elements of story content that contribute to peak aesthetic experiences.
 Among them are:

 - [resonance with values]({% post_url 2022-04-08-pae-content %})
 - [relationships and prosocial actions]({% post_url 2022-04-08-pae-content %})